sheet315/HVEC-Decoder/readme.md

 Make sure you have the following installed:

 1. **Python 3.x**: This script requires Python to run.
-2. **FFmpeg**: You need FFmpeg installed on your machine.
-It should be available in your system's PATH.
-   - You can download it from [FFmpeg official website](https://ffmpeg.org/download.html).

-3. **NVIDIA GPU (Optional)**: For hardware acceleration, you need a compatible NVIDIA GPU and the appropriate drivers for CUDA and NVENC.
+2. **NVIDIA GPU (Optional)**: For hardware acceleration, you need a compatible NVIDIA GPU and the appropriate drivers for CUDA and NVENC.

 ---